-The primary school, which was the focus of the interventions had a population of about 1000 students and 20 teachers.
-Thus in total about 1050 people were direct beneficiaries of the interventions.
-As can be seen in Figure 1, the school learning environment had limited resources such as the poor blackboard for teaching.
+Most teachers in schools in Kenya with features such as those mentioned above will normally have had pre-service teacher training, consisting of two years in a teacher training colleges, which are spread across the country.
+For the purposes of this paper schools such as the one reported such as the poor blackboard for teaching.
 Notice also the windowless classroom with uninhabitable walls in the picture.
 These are the learning spaces some children have to endure in their endeavour to be educated just like their counterparts in more developed contexts.
 In the following section I present literature review, thus grounding the interventions within a theoretical frame based on earlier scholars' work.